rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 ## Rules check order

-Rules in rspamd are checked in the following order:
+Rules in Rspamd are checked in the following order:

 1. **Pre-filters**: checked every time and can stop all further processing by calling `task:set_pre_result()`
 2. **All symbols***: can depend on each other by calling `rspamd_config:add_dependency(from, to)`